dthigpen/dtcraft-datapacks/autocraft/README.md

 ## Caveats and Limitations
 - Currently only single item stacks are supported in the autocraft.
 For example, it will not craft when there are 2+ ingredients in a stack
 - Non-item specific crafting is possible but not recommended as it is a very resource intensive operation to perform every tick and causes **significant** lag.
-- Cannot move the table with pistons because it is a block entity.

 ## TODO
-- Customization settings
 - Item specific custom models to indicate autocrafter type
-- Improve recipe matching logic
 - Speed optimizations
-- balance item stacks across slots